-Oftentimes, we feel like carrying all the comforts of our home when we are traveling.
-This leads to taking unnecessary items that had best been left home.
-Trails around Annapurna, Everest Base Camp and almost all destinations are well facilitated with lodges providing proper food, bed and blankets.
-These routes are well trailed by locals as well as foreigners; most of the trek is just walking!
-However if you plan to go higher than 4,000m, you should get some feather or wool to keep you warm.
+We often feel like carrying all the comforts of our home when traveling.
+This leads to taking unnecessary items that had best been left at home.
+Trails around Annapurna, Everest Base Camp, and almost all destinations are well facilitated, with lodges providing proper food, bed, and blankets.
+These routes are well-trailed by locals and foreigners; most Trek is just walking!
+However, if you plan to go higher than 4,000m, you should get some feathers or wool to keep you warm.
 If you are going for a trek and not an expedition or peak climbing, you can shed a lot of weight from your backpack.

-Here is a basic guide on what to carry on your normal trek to the Himalayas.
+Here is a Basic Guide on what to Carry on your regular Trek to the Himalayas.

-A comfortable backpack big enough to hold all your belongings preferably with multiple compartments would save you from a lot of hassle in the journey.
+A comfortable backpack big enough to hold all your belongings, preferably with multiple compartments, would save you from a lot of hassle on the journey.
 Don’t forget the rain cover as it may get rainy even during a dry season.
-Also, a light bag to carry food, water and other basic items during a hike would serve a good purpose.
+Also, a light bag to carry food, water, and other essential items during a hike would serve a good purpose.

 The basic rule is to avoid cotton and dress in something that dries quickly.
-Dress in layers, as this is going to help you adjust properly with the weather conditions.
-Besides your regular t-shirts, don’t forget to take long sleeve shirts to prevent you skin from burning as the sun’s rays have a really strong effect in higher altitudes.
-Body warmers, wind and water stopper jacket and pants, cap and head warmer, gloves, shorts, underwear, socks and towels are basic clothing you should need.
+Dress in layers, as this will help you adjust appropriately to the weather conditions.
+Besides your regular t-shirts, don’t forget to take long sleeve shirts to prevent your skin from burning as the sun’s rays have a powerful effect in higher altitudes.
+Bodywarmers, wind and water stopper jackets and pants, cap and head warmer, gloves, shorts, underwear, socks, and towels are essential clothing you should need.

-A pair of well broken hiking shoes preferably waterproof is the greatest asset for a comfortable journey.
-A pair of light slippers should serve the purpose of easing your feet while resting in the lodge.
+A pair of well-broken hiking shoes, preferably waterproof, is the greatest asset for a comfortable journey.
+In addition, a couple of light slippers should ease your feet while resting in the lodge.

 Food and drinks:

-Breakfast, lunch and dinner are readily available in lodge or tea houses as a la carte and set meals in most places.
-Carrying energy bars like snickers along with snacks and electrolyte would be a great idea to avoid the low of glucose in your body when in times of need.
+Breakfast, lunch, and dinner are readily available in a lodge or tea houses as a la carte and set meals in most places.
+Carrying energy bars like snickers along with snacks and electrolytes would be a great idea to avoid the low of glucose in your body when in need.

-Taking water purification tablets, filters or devices is also advisable to avoid unwanted sickness from water borne diseases.
-Carry enough water to keep you turgid during the trek.
+Water purification tablets, filters, or devices are also advised to avoid unwanted sickness from water-borne diseases.
+Carry enough water to keep you turgid during the Trek.
 Dehydration is the most common cause of altitude sickness.
 Nalgene or metal water bottles should serve the purpose.

-Blocking the sun with cap/hat and sunglasses and using sunscreen lotions and chap sticks keeps you at bay from unwanted burning of the skin, often leading to easy cracks in cold weather.
-A basic first aid kit with bandages, ointments and medicines has worked wonders for many in times of need.
-Also, tissue papers and soap will keep you clean during the hike.
+Blocking the sun with a cap/hat and sunglasses and using sunscreen lotions and chapsticks keep you at bay from unwanted skin burning, often leading to easy cracks in cold weather.
+In addition, a basic first aid kit with bandages, ointments, and medicines has worked wonders for many in times of need.
+Also, tissue paper and soap will keep you clean during the hike.

 A map would be helpful even if you are traveling with your guide.
-Besides this, small items like headlamp, Swiss army knife, nail clipper, trekking poles, an umbrella, extra camera battery and memory card should be taken.
-On a noisy evening, earplugs would be of great help, especially if you plan to start your walk early the next day.
+Besides, small items like a headlamp, Swiss army knife, nail clipper, trekking poles, an umbrella, extra camera battery, and memory card should be taken.
+On a noisy evening, earplugs would be a great help, especially if you plan to start your walk early the next day.
 Consider the Journey Everest Base Camp in Nepal to start the adventure holidays.